AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/oracle-responsys.md

 ---
 keywords: Experience Platform;home;popular topics;oracle;
-title: Create an Oracle Responsys Base Connection Using the Flow Service API
+title: (Beta) Create an Oracle Responsys Base Connection Using the Flow Service API
 description: Learn how to connect Adobe Experience Platform to Oracle Responsys using the Flow Service API.
 ---
-# Create an [!DNL Oracle Responsys] base connection using the [!DNL Flow Service] API
+# (Beta) Create an [!DNL Oracle Responsys] base connection using the [!DNL Flow Service] API

+>[!NOTE]
+>
+>The [!DNL Oracle Responsys] source is in beta.
+See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.